"Now what is it you do?"

 Higher Education:Harding University, Searcy, Arkansas

-B.F.A. in Graphic Design, July 2000 Magna Cum Laude Drury University, Springfield, Missouri M.Ed. in Instructional Technology, December 2012 Summa Cum Laude Career Highlights:
+B.F.A. in Graphic Design Magna Cum Laude Drury University, Springfield, Missouri M.Ed. in Instructional Technology Summa Cum Laude Career Highlights:

 |